petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

 The Data Set View application is divided into tabs:

-- In the Details tab, see and edit the name (1) and description (2) of your data set view.
+- Details tab: see and edit the name (1) and description (2) of your data set view.
 Click *Save* once the alterations are complete.

    You can also see the information about the REST Application, Schema, and Endpoint (3) used with that data set.

    ![In the Details tab, edit the name and description of your data set view.](./data-set-views/images/02.png)

-- {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` In the [Visualization Modes tab](./data-set-views/data-set-view-visualization-modes.md), select fields and manage how they are displayed in your data set using three different visualization modes: Table, List, and Cards.
+- {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` [Visualization Modes](./data-set-views/data-set-view-visualization-modes.md) tab: select fields and manage how they are displayed in your data set using three different visualization modes: Table, List, and Cards.

    Edit the fields, add friendly labels and localize them, choose a renderer for the fields, and define them as sortable or not sortable.